ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-2-2.md

-Chapter: Techniques for Cultivating a Mindset towards Time Management
+Techniques for Cultivating a Mindset towards Time Management
 =====================================================================

 In this chapter, we will explore techniques for cultivating a mindset that supports effective time management.
 Developing the right mindset is crucial for optimizing our use of time, enhancing productivity, and achieving our goals efficiently.
 By adopting these techniques, individuals can transform their relationship with time and cultivate habits that promote better time management.